 Photo Credit: Tom Jarmusch

 Participate in a public performance of "Unsilent Night."
 The 45-minute electronic piece, designed "specifically to be heard outdoors in the month of December" by composer Phil Kline, was debuted in New York City in 1992 and is performed around the world.
 Meet at Little Kings and bring portable music players for a walk around downtown.
-See Calendar Pick on p.
-17.
+See story on p.
+9.